Cirkit Designer Logo

 Common Applications and Use Cases

-• Expanding GPIO capabilities for microcontrollers like Arduino, Raspberry Pi, or ESP32.
+• Expanding GPIO capabilities of microcontrollers like Arduino, Raspberry Pi, or ESP32.

-• Controlling LEDs, relays, or other digital outputs.
+• Controlling multiple LEDs, relays, or other digital devices.

 Technical Specifications